-First Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago
+1st-Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago

 Bharat says they determined a double-lung transplant was her only chance of survival.

-As a precaution, they performed additional tests to confirm the coronavirus was no longer present in her body.
-They placed her on the waiting list for a lung donor, and on June 5, the woman received the transplant.
+As a precaution, they performed additional tests to confirm that the coronavirus was no longer present in her body.
+They placed her on the waiting list for a lung donor, and on June 5 the woman received the transplant.

 "She was so sick.
 In fact, I can say without hesitation, the sickest patient I've transplanted," Bharat says.